-- When all of the rust is gone, wipe the entire area with a wet cloth and dry with another clean cloth.
+- When all of the rust is gone, wipe the entire area with a wet cloth and dry it with another clean cloth.

 How to remove rust with some serious elbow grease

-Particularly hard to remove rust can be targeted by scraping.
+Particularly hard-to-remove rust can be targeted by scraping.
 This is the method you may want to use if you are dealing with a large and easily accessible area, like a car.

 The choice of the scraper will depend on how bad the rust is.
 Thick rust is best attached with a paint scraper or screwdriver.
 Steel wool or coarse sandpaper works well, and the job is made significantly easier if you have a power sander.
 The trick here is being careful not to scrape or damage the underlying metal while cleaning off the rust.

 How to remove rust stains

 Annoyingly, metal is not the only victim of rust.
 Clothing, and pretty much anything else that comes into contact with rust can be in trouble.
 Rust stains are best removed with lemon juice.